Life Insurance, Mortgage Protection, Serious Illness & Income Protection

 You may have heard of us – we’re based in Cavan and specialise in arranging tailored life insurance cover for people like you and your family.
 We’d love to help and are unbiased when it comes to getting you the best cover.

-You may be applying for a mortgage and you may have been offered a life insurance policy to purchase from your bank.
-Don’t do that, really, if you decide to switch your mortgage to another bank your original bank could cancel your life insurance policy and you are not guaranteed to get a new one from another provider.
+You may be applying for a mortgage and you may have been offered a life cover policy to purchase from your bank.
+Don’t do that, really, if you decide to switch your mortgage to another bank your original bank could cancel your policy and you are not guaranteed to get a new one from another provider.

 Use a broker like us or whatever broker you prefer, so that you don’t need to switch providers in that situation.

-You might know little about the different types of life insurance available in Ireland, and that’s ok.
-This article explains the main types of life insurance and why you would need each.
+You mightn’t know much about the different types of cover available in Ireland so this article explains the main types of cover and why you would need each.

 If you want some down-to-earth advice, just call us on the number above and we’ll have a chat.

 We are independent advisors which means that we know the strengths and weaknesses of all the Irish life insurance providers, namely

 - New Ireland